 Rochester is serviced by its own airport, located right near downtown.
 There are lots of airlines that fly to and from the Rochester airport, including JetBlue, United, Delta, Southwest, and American.

 Locally, there are plenty of great places to stay in Rochester.
 These include:

-You can find more ideas of things to do with kids in Rochester on the VisitRochester website.
+You can find more ideas about things to do with kids in Rochester NY on the VisitRochester website.